mykey/macscripts/README.md

 # macscripts
 ## Scripts I wrote for my Macbook Pro

+Scripts I wrote, modified, adapted and/or collected for my Macbook Pro.
+I put some time in these scripts, but like everything in the UNIX-verse, I'm standing on the shoulders of giants here.

 ### battery_cycles.sh

 A basic script to keep an eye on the number of cylces the battery has uncharged.
 I will update this with some sort of logging mechanism, so I can plot graphs over time.